BON

 i) Governance for Directors,

-iii) Strategy and Risk Management
+ii) Strategy and Risk Management

-Duration: 3 days, with 1 full day learning workshop for each module consisting of presentations,
+Duration: 3 days, with 1 full day learning workshop for each module, consisting of presentations, discussions, and case studies.
+Full attendance and participation are required.

 Assessment: At the end of each day there will be a knowledge assessment exercise (completed in class).
+Participants must be successful on each module’s knowledge assessment to be granted the accreditation.

 Faculty: Facilitators will be drawn from a team of experience Canadian and regional academics and practitioners.